 An updated programme schedule was presented to the ET on the morning of the programme assessment: it would have been helpful if this had been incorporated in the original SAR submission.
-As previously stated in 2.1, there was concern from the student both about the overall volume of material and in particular to the scheduling of optional courses: the ET agree that in an IM programme it is surprising to see that, for instance, Service Management and Personnel Management are mutually exclusive options since these are both subjects, knowledge of which is central to operating as information managers.
+As previously stated in 2.1, there was concern from the students both about the overall volume of material and in particular to the scheduling of optional courses: sometimes choices offered were not realistic options and this situation was further exacerbated by strict limits on student numbers on some options, which meant that in effect there was no choice at all..